 Certain financial instruments that could be exposed to a concentration of credit risk include cash and cash equivalents and accounts receivable.
 The Company deposits its cash with financial institutions, and such deposits, at times, may exceed federally insured limits.
 The Company has not experienced any losses on its deposits of cash and cash equivalents to date.
 Collateral is not required for accounts receivable.
-At April 30, 2021 and January 31, 2021, no single customer accounted for more than 10% of the Company's accounts receivable.
-No single customer accounted for more than 10% of the Company's revenue for the three months ended April 30, 2021 and 2020, respectively.
+At October 31, 2021 and January 31, 2021, no single customer accounted for more than 10% of the Company's revenue for the three and nine months ended October 31, 2021 and 2020, respectively.